 15 Huangsha Dadao, Liwan

-Sometimes called Liwan Famous Eatery, this super-traditional Cantonese restaurant on the old town’s Shangxiajiu Pedestrian Street serves the fattest dumplings you’ll find anywhere in Guangdong (and in mainland China).
+Sometimes called Liwan Famous Eatery, this super-traditional Cantonese restaurant on the old town’s Shangxiajiu Pedestrian Street serves the fattest dumplings you’ll find anywhere in Guangdong (and on the Chinese mainland).
 If you’re not here for dumplings, there’s also wonton noodle soup, hand-pulled cheung fan and congee to try.

 99 Dishifu Lu, Liwan